-In order to facilitate the evaluation of several projects, a baseline energy model was created for the facility.
+To facilitate the evaluation of several projects, a baseline energy model was created for the facility.
 This model allows the efficiency gains of implementing projects to be evaluated in terms of throughput.
 The team also conducted an analysis of the plant’s operational history to determine the potential throughput gains to be estimated.

 These baseline data sets, combined with cost estimates for each of the options, allowed the team to compare the net impact of each of the improvement options under consideration.
-Using the DELTΔTM a portfolio model was developed enabling us to rank, prioritise and conduct sensitivity analysis for each of the options.
+Using Advisian's DELTΔTM Tool, a portfolio model was developed enabling us to rank, prioritise and conduct sensitivity analysis for each of the options.

 The portfolio assessment resulted in a set of nine capital projects being recommended and four conditionally recommended for delivery over the next five years.